4dn-dcic/tibanna/docs/pony.rst

 Tibanna Pony for 4DN-DCIC
 =========================

+Tibanna Pony is an extension of Tibanna Unicorn used specifically for 4DN-DCIC.
+Pony has two additional steps that communicate with the 4DN Data Portal and handle 4DN metadata.
+Pony is only for 4DN-DCIC and requires access keys to the Data Portal and the 4DN DCIC AWS account.

 Example Tibanna setup for 4DN-DCIC
 ----------------------------------

-If you're 4DN-DCIC, you could do the following. (already done)
+To deploy pony, you could do the following. (already done)

 ::